elizabethswann/RR_fitter/README.md

 ## Acknowledgments

 * This code uses the emcee python package, created by Dan Foreman-Mackey and contributors, and is free software made avaliable under the MIT license (https://github.com/dfm/emcee).
+Note that this module is not listed as a prerequisite as it is contained as part of the RR_fitter in ```code/emcee``` and ```code/emcee_1``` as slight changes have been made for use with RR_fitter.
 * Thanks to Prof Peter Thomas and Dr Rita Tojeiro for all their contributions to this work.